zx80/cachetools-utils/README.md

 This utility function create a prefixed cache around methods of an object.
-First parameter is the actual cache, second parameter is the object, third parameter is a dictionary mapping methods names to prefixes.
+First parameter is the actual cache, second parameter is the object, third parameter is a dictionary mapping method names to prefixes.

 ```Python
 ctu.cacheMethods(cache, obj, {"method1": "1.", "method2": "2."})